stevebroshar/better-space/ReadMe.md

 - Tagline: *A Free, Fast, and Small Automatic Formatter for C, C++, C++/CLI, Objective-C, C#, and Java Source Code*
 - Pluses: Multi-platform although only Windows app is pre-built
-- Limitations: The rich feature set leads to high learning curve to use; if only wanting converts whitespace this is probably too much work to learn and use; might cause undesirable code changes since formats all the code; not just whitespace
+- Limitations: The rich feature set leads to high learning curve to use; if only wanting to convert whitespace, this is probably too much work to learn; might cause undesirable code changes since formats all the code; not just whitespace

 # Changes